pr147/Algorand-Web3-Masterclasses-POC/README.md

 # The Web3 Masterclasses Set Up!

-Welcome to the Web3 Masterclasses Set up!
+Welcome to the Web3 Masterclasses Setup!
 This repository is designed to provide you with everything you need to start building on the Algorand blockchain.

+📘 **New here?** Check out our [Reference Guide](https://github.com/Ganainmtech/Algorand-Web3-Masterclasses-POC)
+It includes prompts, setup instructions, and AI tips to help you follow along with the Web3 Masterclasses!

-## 🌟 Quick Start Guide
+## 🌟 How To Get Started Instructions

 ### **Fork the Repo:**